 An experienced, outside perspective can benefit any small business, which is it's a good idea to contact SCORE "Counselors to America's Small Business."
+SCORE is a nonprofit organization of more than 10,500 volunteer business counselors who provide free, confidential business counseling and training workshops to small business owners.
 Call 610.327.2673 for the Pottstown SCORE office, or visit www.pottstownscore.org.